 The Young Scholars Program currently takes place at Newark Academy in Livingston and Far Brook School in Short Hills.
-The Scholars Program currently takes place at The Hill School (Pottstown, Pennsylvania), The Pingry School in Basking Ridge, the Dwight-Englewood School in Englewood and Seton Hall Preparatory School in West Orange.
-The College Scholars Program takes place each Saturday at Drew University in Madison and Hobart and William Smith Colleges (Geneva, NY) over the summer..
+The Scholars Program currently takes place at The Hill School (Pottstown, Pennsylvania), Morristown-Beard School in Morristown, The Pingry School in Basking Ridge, and Seton Hall Preparatory School in West Orange.
+The College Scholars Program takes place each Saturday at Drew University in Madison and Hobart and William Smith Colleges (Geneva, NY) over the summer.